EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclientdb.rst

   Use :meth:`~pyhandle.client.dbhandleclient.DBHandleClient.delete_handle`.

 Retrieving a full Handle record
-  This can be done either through :meth:`~pyhandle.client.dbhandleclient.DBHandleClient.retrieve_handle_record`.
+  This can be done by :meth:`~pyhandle.client.dbhandleclient.DBHandleClient.retrieve_handle_record`.

 Retrieving a single value
   Use :meth:`~pyhandle.client.dbhandleclient.DBHandleClient.get_value_from_handle` to retrieve a single Handle record